vrajbhuva346/python-project-/README.md

     run the code .....
 admin user name and password is "admin"  "admin123" user side user and password ia "studant id "  "student contact number "
-    ,:- you chenge usre name and password than go to login Screen (line number 181 in VS code)
+    ,:- you chenge usre name and password than go to hostel_management.py(only admin side) in login Screen (line number 181 in VS code)